I have a couple interesting discoveries to share today.

 But back to the soup, this Skinny Broccoli Cheddar Soup recipe is my healthier, more veggie-filled version of the hearty, classic winter comfort food.

-Here are all the ingredients you’ll need.
+To get started, here are all the ingredients you’ll need.

-Begin by chopping an onion.
+Begin by roughly chopping an onion.

 No need to spend time perfectly dicing it either – it will be puréed after it’s cooked.